 Frank Doyle, 66, has served as a member of Tempur Sealy International's Board of Directors since April 2003.
 Mr. Doyle has served as President and Chief Executive Officer of Connell Limited Partnership, a global manufacturer of industrial products, since 2001.
 From 1972 to 2001, he was a partner at PricewaterhouseCoopers LLP, where he was Global Technology Industry Leader and a member of the firm's Global Leadership Team.
 He currently serves on the board of directors of Liberty Mutual Holding Company, Inc. where he is a member of the executive, nominating & governance and the investment committees and chairs the audit committee; and Eversource Energy, where he is a member of the audit and corporate governance committees.
-In the past five years, Mr. Doyle has served as a director of Citizens Financial Group where he was a member of the executive committee; and as a trustee of Boston College.
+In the past five years, Mr. Doyle has served as a director of Citizens Financial Group where he was a member of the executive committee and chaired the compensation committee; as a trustee of the Joslin Diabetes Center where he chaired the finance committee; and as a trustee of Boston College.
 Mr. Doyle is a certified public accountant and holds a B.S. degree and an M.B.A. degree from Boston College.
 Mr. Doyle's board leadership roles, his experience as the President and Chief Executive Officer of a global manufacturer and his years of experience at PricewaterhouseCoopers allows him to lend considerable financial, risk management, accounting and operational expertise to the Board.